Reforming vocational education

 The provision of inclusive demand-oriented cooperative training in technical professions as part of the formal Serbian VET system has improved.

 The project is focused on introducing a cooperative training model that draws on elements of dual education.
 The model will be tested during the implementation of selected modernised three-year technical courses with employment potential.
 This is meant to improve the vocational skills and employment prospects of school leavers, thereby giving employers direct access to qualified staff.

 The content of the selected technical vocational courses was updated in order to improve the quality and increase the proportion of practical training in companies.
 To implement the modernised teaching and learning content, training is being provided for teachers, school headmasters and company mentors.

 The project is supporting all relevant stakeholders in the implementation and management of the cooperative training model.
 Particular emphasis is placed on building the capacity of the partner institutions to improve the legal framework conditions.
 This will create the foundations for successfully and sustainably implementing vocational education based on elements of the dual system.

 Career guidance programmes, marketing activities and development partnerships with the private sector aim to raise awareness of the new model for cooperative technical vocational training and stimulate interest among young people and their parents.
 Companies are also being encouraged to participate in the cooperative training system.

 - A cooperative education model, with elements of dual training adjusted to conditions in Serbia, has been developed.

-- Five occupational courses with great potential for employment (locksmith-welder, electrician, industrial mechanic, tailor, car mechanic and electro-fitter for networks and installations) are currently being implemented according to the cooperative model.
-Approximately 1,700 students are being trained in these occupations at 43 vocational schools.
+- Six occupational courses with great potential for employment (locksmith-welder, electrician, industrial mechanic, tailor, car mechanic and electro-fitter for networks and installations) are currently being implemented according to the cooperative model.
+Approximately 2700 students are being trained in these occupations at 52 vocational schools.

 - Around 80 per cent of the staff responsible for designing and implementing the cooperative model have been trained in delivering the updated teaching and learning content.